kafka-ops/julie/docs/the-descriptor-files.rst

 Understanding the descriptor files
 *******************************

-As a descriptive tool the KTB uses a file (or set of files) to record how the cluster should look like, this files are call descriptors.
+As a descriptive tool Julie Ops uses a file (or set of files) to record how the cluster should look like, this files are call descriptors.

 Because users might have complex deployments, the structure is flexible enough to accommodate them, we will cover them in this section.